oracle/tribuo/docs/FAQs.md

 `Regressor`s that share the same dimension names to be equal, which is unfortunate.
 When comparing `Regressor`, always use `Regressor.fullEquals` to include both the regressed value, and the variance.
-As `Regressor` uses `Double.NaN` as the sentinel value to indicate zero variance, NaN variances are considered equal to each other.
+As `Regressor` uses `Double.NaN` as the sentinel value to indicate that no variance was calculated, NaN variances are considered equal to each other.